 The member of staff who will be supervising the young person will accept this responsibility after taking into account their upcoming lessons and tasks.

-The young person will meet with the headteacher and the member of staff who will supervise their work experience so that the young person’s suitability can be assessed.
-The headteacher has the power to either refuse or end a young person’s work experience at any time.
+The young person will meet with the deputy headteacher and the member of staff who will supervise their work experience so that the young person’s suitability can be assessed.
+The deputy headteacher has the power to either refuse or end a young person’s work experience at any time.

 After consent has been given

-After the headteacher has consented to the young person undertaking work experience, the requisite documentation will be completed.
+After the deputy headteacher has consented to the young person undertaking work experience, the requisite documentation will be completed.
 This will include:

-A letter offering a work experience placement and outlining the dates and times this will occur.
+An email offering a work experience placement and outlining the dates and times this will occur.

 Appropriate risk assessments.